 Proofreading needs to be taken seriously.
 Proofreaders commonly work on the below mediums;

 The best blogs are easily readable, informative, entertaining, and maybe sometimes humorous.

 No one wants to find answers to their questions in between rambling sentences with numerous spelling mistakes.
 The internet is already filled with huge amounts of inconsistencies.
-Adding more into the mix, is not needed. facts and research needs to be authoritative with the correct links to the articles, so readers can follow up, read, or research further.
+Adding more into the mix is not needed. facts and research need to be authoritative with the correct links to the articles, so readers can follow up, read, or research further.

 School textbook resources for teachers, lecturers and students should be accurate.
 Teachers already have a hard enough job than to deal with a mistake printed into a textbook.

 As we are on the topic of teachers, there are possibilities of teaching online, with no formal experience.
 Find out more here.

 There is a growing trend towards authors self-publishing their own books such as novels.
 These can be uploaded and downloaded from suppliers such as Amazon.